1D10T1C-STUD10S/scripta-mirabilia/_drafts/2024-5-9-alernate-universes.md

 ## Definitions

+Sit tight, this is quite a _big_ chunk of text...

 ### Light Cones

 A light cone is a path of a flash of light, often from an observer's POV, that would show the direction of that said light's path through space-time in a 2D plane.